LeMyst/WikibaseIntegrator/README.md

 the related Pull Request [#152](https://github.com/LeMyst/WikibaseIntegrator/pull/152).
 The changes will break compatibility with existing scripts.

-It offers a new object-oriented approach, a better readibility and a support of Property, Lexeme and MediaInfo entities.
+It offers a new object-oriented approach, a better readability and a support of Property, Lexeme and MediaInfo entities.

 The new version is currently in "beta" state, but I invite people to start using it.
 If you want to install it, you can use this command in your project to get the latest pre-release: